yushchenko/sencha-touch-talk-at-sydjs/notes.md

 And to make the picture perfect, there is 3G network.
 It's not only slow but it can have very long round trip.
-One HTTP request can easy take up to 700 miliseconds and it doesn't matter how fast your server side API is.
+One HTTP request can easy take up to 700 miliseconds and it doesn't matter how fast your server is.

 > fragment: WebKit...